adetaylor/codeclub-python/README.md

 using PyGame and, I hope eventually, networked games.

-This was originally developed in parallel to the IDLE-based curriculum that actually became CodeClub term 4.
-Sad times.
-However, these may still be useful as an 'advanced Python' term.
+This was originally developed in parallel to the IDLE-based curriculum that actually became CodeClub term 4, so they don't necessarily follow on naturally.
+These may still be useful as an 'advanced Python' term.

 Checking this out and modifying it